SonarSonic/DrawingBotV3/docs/source/pfms.rst

 Settings: *All*
 ^^^^^^^^^^^^^^^^
+**Default**
 - **Plotting Resolution**: the factor the original image is scaled by before plotting.
 Useful in reducing the number/density of lines, also decreased computation time.
 - **Random Seed**: used to generate all the random numbers used by the PFM.
 This means plots will always produce the same results.

+**Style**
+- **Should lift pen**: if the pen should be raised when moving to the next darkest area, disabling this can create some unique styles
+- **Directionality**: forces the lines to follow the natural contours of the image
+- **Distortion**: adds some noise to the generated lines, creating more stylised images.
+- **Angularity**: higher angularity results in lines which don’t change direction as frequently, resulting in more sweeping curves in curve pfms
+- **Edge Power**: used to exaggerate key edges in the image
+- **Sobel Power**: used to exaggerate a cartoonish quality for the plot
+- **Luminance Power**: typically PFMs will follow dark areas in the image when creating lines, this slider can be used to decrease the influence of brightness which in turn will favour other style options like Directionarity or Edge Power etc.

+**Segments**
 - **Line Density**: affects the total number of lines and therefore the computation time
-- **Min Line Length**: the minimum length of each line
+- **Line Min Length**: the minimum length of each line
-- **Max Line Length**: the maximum length of each line
+- **Line Max Length**: the maximum length of each line
-- **Max Line Limit**: limits the total number of lines, will only have an effect if this limit is reached before the chosen **line density**
+- **Line Max Limit**: limits the total number of lines, will only have an effect if this limit is reached before the chosen **line density**
+- **Angle Tests**: how many drawing angles to test before choosing the darkest line, increase this value to improve the accuracy of the plot, this will increase computation time.
+- **Unlimited Tests**: will run as many angle tests as required to find the “best” line possible, resulting in more accurate drawings with longer processing times.

+**Squiggles**
+- **Squiggle Min Length**: prevents incredibly short squiggles from being created, shortening plotting times
-- **Squiggle Length**: defines the total number of connected lines which should be drawn before looking for the next darkest area of the image
+- **Squiggle Max Length**: defines the total number of connected lines which should be drawn before looking for the next darkest area of the image
+- **Squiggle Max Deviation**: allows you to control how far a squiggle is allowed to deviate in brightness before it is ended prematurely, this has the result of making shorter squiggles which are more accurate and less likely to cross over brighter areas of the image.
+Increasing the allowed deviation will result in a less accurate drawing with fewer pen lifts.

+**Generic**
 - **Adjust Brightness**: the amount to change the pixel's brightness by in the source image when a line is drawn, affects how often the PFM will draw over the same area.
-- **Neighbour Tests**: how many drawing angles to test before choosing the darkest line, increase this value to improve the accuracy of the plot, this will increase computation time.
-- **Should lift pen**: if the pen should be raised when moving to the next darkest area, disabling this can create some unique styles

 Settings: *Lines & Curves Only*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **Start Angle *(Min & Max)***: the start angle affects the trajectory of lines, this has less effect when **shading** is disabled.
+- **Start Angle (Min & Max)**: the start angle affects the trajectory of lines, this has less effect when **shading** is disabled.
 - **Shading**: when shading is enabled the PFM will draw lines which are limited by the **start angle min/max** creating a diagonal shading effect
 - **Shading Threshold**: the point in the processing when shading will kick in, note this ignores **max line limit**
 - **Drawing Delta Angle**: the degrees of rotation that the PFM will use when finding the next line while drawing